alix2015/Anton-Ego-2.0/README.md

 #### Data sources
-For this project, I have used data from [Open Table] (http://www.opentable.com), which has detailled rating.
+For this project, I have used data from [Open Table](http://www.opentable.com), which has detailled rating.
 I illustrate here the analysis with a small subset of the obtained data.